-Beyond a Week...If you can stretch your vacation by another day or two, you’ll be well rewarded if you head up into the less-travelled regions of Northwest Ireland.
+Beyond a Week...If you can stretch your vacation by another day or two, you’ll be well rewarded if you head up into the less-traveled regions of Northwest Ireland.
 Fewer golfers make it up here, and the greens fees are therefore much less stratospheric.
-More importantly, on the drive up you’ll see some incredibly beautiful countryside that’s never mobbed with tourists.
+More important, on the drive up you’ll see some incredibly beautiful countryside that’s never mobbed with tourists.
 County Sligo Golf Club, just under 3 hours’ drive from Dublin or from Shannon Airport, is a wind-whipped links course edged with wild natural terrain—and it has sweeping views of Sligo Bay and Ben Bulben mountain, immortalized in the poetry of W.B.
 Yeats.
 There are two outstanding seaside courses at the Rosapenna Golf Club in the Atlantic Highlands of Donegal, a 4-hour drive from Dublin, 5 hours from Shannon.
 Rosapenna has its own hotel, which may greatly simplify your stay.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.